AgentConDier/pde-matrix-screensaver/readme.md

 2. (Optional) Run it once to generate the `data/config.txt` if you want to include it
 3. Compile it using processing for Windows x64
 ### Making a screensaver
-The screensaver executable is written in autoHotkey which you need to install for this.
+The screensaver executable is written in autoHotkey which you need to install in order to compile it.
 Note: The autoHotkey script currently only works on x64 operating systems
 1. Compile the `Screensaver/matrix.ahk` using autoHotkey.
 2. Rename the generated `matrix.exe` to `matrix.scr`